Mugo-Ndungu/snapGram/README.md

 # Snapgram

-## Snapgram is a web application that is meant to have users view image post and edit
+## Snapgram is a web application/Instagram clone that is meant to have users view image post and edit

 ### March 11th, 2019